How much does a website cost in the UK — 2026 price guide for small trade businesses by AJ Web Design

 Mobile speed

-Over 70% of people searching for a local trade are on their phone.
+According to Google research, over 76% of people searching for a local trade are on their phone.
 If your site takes more than 3 seconds to load, they're gone.

 📞